97shivank/RockPaperScissor/README.md

 1. Steps to plays game :
   For Window Users :
    Right Click On RockPaperScissors.py And Click Edit With Idle.
   <br>
   <img src="./screenshots/ss1.jpg">
   <br>

   For Linux Users :
+  Run 'bash install.sh' file to install application in application launcher. or To try it directly
   Open the RockPaperScissors file by pressing enter on it and game will be up for you.
   <br>
   <img src="./screenshots/linuxUsage.png">
   <br>

 2. Press F5 And Sit

 3. Now Main Window Of The Game Will Open.
 Enter Your Name In Given Box And Press Submit.
 This Window Will Show Your Given Name Entered.
   <br>
   <img src="./screenshots/Opening screen.png">
   <br>

 4. Now After Hitting Submit You Will Get This Window.
   <br>
   <img src="./screenshots/game.png">
   <br>